 I think it is fair to say that all of us were quite surprised at just how close the monkeys will get and how happy they are to just run across the path right in front of you, which at one point really startled me when I turned to see one hot on my heels crossing the path.
 It’s wonderful to see how chilled out they are and seemingly not bothered by our presence in their home at all.

-There are a number of keepers throughout the monkey forest and they were quick to move the monkeys on if they suddenly stopped in the path and are really knowledgeable and happy to answer any questions you may have.
+There are a number of keepers throughout the forest and they were quick to move the monkeys on if they suddenly stopped in the path.
+These keepers are also really knowledgeable and happy to answer any questions you may have so feel free to stop and chat to them too.

 Once the path loops back it starts a descent which is quite steep so be careful with your prams here.
 This side of the monkey forest has a small stream running along side it that the monkeys can cool off in if they wish and is very picturesque.